dask/dask/docs/source/shared.rst

 **tl;dr** The threaded scheduler overhead behaves roughly as follows:

 *  1ms overhead per task
-*  100ms startup time (if you want to make a new ThreadPool each time)
+*  100ms startup time (if you wish to make a new ThreadPool each time)
 *  Constant scaling with number of tasks
 *  Linear scaling with number of dependencies per task